Brusa99/EntanglementDetectionQML/qvc/README.md

+# Quantum variational classifiers
+This directory contains various QVC algorithms that we used for the entanglement detection task.

-Hybrid_QNN_obs.ipynb : These notebook contains the implementation of an hybrid approach to Mmachine learning, where a quantum variational layer is connected to some previous classical layer.
+- `Hybrid_QNN_obs.ipynb` : These notebook contains the implementation of an hybrid approach to Mmachine learning, where a quantum variational layer is connected to some previous classical layer.
   Finally a classical output layer returns the outcome of the whole neural network.